In sales and marketing, intentions matter

 To borrow a sports analogy, if fit data tells you where all the players are on the field, intent data shows you where they’re going.

 Intent data from the web can tip your teams off when an account downloads a relevant white paper on someone else’s site.
 Video intent data can tell you which contacts rewatched the important parts of a video.
 Social intent data can detect when prospects ask their community for recommendations.
 All these are critical insights into the intention of buying committees.

 If you’ve got two equally qualified businesses and one has been searching for a new ERP, CRM, or whatever it is your business sells, you know which deserves higher priority.

 There are six ways companies typically apply this knowledge.
 They use intent data to:

 1. Speed up deal cycles

 The first thing most sales and marketing teams want to do with intent data is find fast-moving deals.
 To do that, they simply need to use intent data to build a list of fast-movers.

 If they’re using EverString, they can simply select ‘Intent Data’ and filter by thousands of categories from ‘application infrastructure’ to ‘security software.’

 How can EverString know what topics accounts are interested in if they’ve never visited your site?
-EverString has an integration with intent data provider Bombora which operates a data co-op of thousands of high-value sites including publishers like Forbes, analyst sites like Gartner, and review sites like G2Crowd.
-Each of these data partners report when accounts perform research and Bombora scores them on thousands of topics.
+EverString has an integration with intent data provider Bombora which operates a data co-op that monitors thousands of high-value publisher, analyst, and review sites like Forbes, Business Insider, Aberdeen Research, and SourceMedia.
+It monitors the content consumption behavior of visitors to these sites and scores them on thousands of topics.